zetapii/Advanced-Computer-Architecture/Report.md

 | 8000 | 0 | 0 | 4000 | 250 | 250 |
 | 8000 | 0 | 0 | 4000 | 250 | 250 |

-**For S1 , we can see that all the misses are the compulsory misses , so increasing cache size doesn’t offer any improve in performance.**
+***Analysis : For S1 , we can see that all the misses are the compulsory misses , so increasing cache size doesn’t offer any improve in performance.***

 S2: